djmitche/proj/README.md

 ### cd

-The `cd` child type also accepts a `dir` key giving the directory of the child project.
+The `cd` child type requires a `dir` key giving the directory of the child project.
-If this is omitted, the name of the child project is used.

 ### ssh

-The `ssh` child type also accepts a `host` key which refers to an `ssh` section in the host configuration file.
+The `ssh` child type requires a `host` key which refers to an `ssh` section in the host configuration file.

 ### ec2

-The `ec2` child type accepts an `instance` key which refers to an `ec2` section in the host configuration.
+The `ec2` child type requires an `instance` key which refers to an `ec2` section in the host configuration.

 ### docker